 - Phase III trials, to determine safety and efficacy in sufficient large numbers of patients.

-« The pre-clinical development underpinning PBTZ169 is provided by the Ecole Polytechnique Fédérale de Lausanne (EPFL) and the Bill & Melinda Gates Foundation.
-PBTZ169 was discovered and developed by the European Commission’s 6th Framework (FP6) consortium NM4TB – New Medicines for Tuberculosis (2006 – 2011) and 7th framework (FP7) consortium MM4TB – More Medicines for Tuberculosis (2011 – 2016).
+PBTZ 169 was discovered and developed by the European Commission’s 6th Framework (FP6) consortium NM4TB – New Medicines for Tuberculosis (2006 – 2011) and 7th framework (FP7) consortium MM4TB – More Medicines for Tuberculosis (2011 – 2016).
 The Fondation iM4TB has been created to meet the financial needs of the pre-clinical and clinical phases, giving the opportunity to our scientists to further develop this very promising drug candidate as well as others in the future.